Why are possum fur blankets & throws so expensive?

 The price for plucked NZ possum fur reached record highs per kilo in recent years, mostly due to China buying as much plucked fur fluff as they can get access too.
 This drives up the price for the local market.

-Tanneries need to hold a large amount of skins in various stages of processing.
+Tanneries need to hold a large amount of skins in various stages of processing in lots of different base colours.

 There are about 13 official natural possum fur colours and each colour is used to make a different product or dyed colour like black or red for example.